 - Pain may radiate down into the back or down the arms.

 More often than not a stiff neck is caused by tight neck muscles.
 A muscle in the neck may have been strained (pulled/torn) or have gone into spasm.
 Levator scapulae muscle is a common cause of neck pain and stiffness.
-Poor posture, repetitive neck movements, unusual neck positions (especially when sleeping), stress, sports activities or lifting weights can increase the likelyhood of suffering with this.
+Poor posture, repetitive neck movements, unusual neck positions (especially when sleeping), stress, sports activities or lifting weights can increase the likelihood of suffering from this.

 A stiff neck can occasionally be a symptom of another condition, such as meningitis, although this would feature other symptoms such as a temperature, nausea or vomiting.
 Neck injuries and problems with the vertebrae or discs may cause a stiff neck due to muscle spasms which help support and protect the injury.